wisehodl/go-honeybee/EXTEND.md

 ### Building Blocks

 **`RunDialer(id, ctx, pool, dial, newConn, logger)`** Listens on `dial` for connection requests.
 On each signal, calls `connect` to dial a new `*transport.Connection`.
 While a dial is in progress, drains additional `dial` signals so that at most one dial runs at a time.
-On failure, sends the error to `pool.Errors` and waits for the next `dial` signal.
+On failure, logs the error and waits for the next `dial` signal.
 On success, sends the connection on `newConn`.
 Exits when `ctx` is cancelled.

 **`RunKeepalive(ctx, heartbeat, keepalive, timeout, logger)`** Monitors `heartbeat`.
 Resets a timer on each signal.
 When the timer fires, sends a signal on `keepalive` to notify the session that the connection should be replaced.
 When `timeout` is zero, keepalive is disabled: it drains `heartbeat` without acting and exits when `ctx` is cancelled.